There are two types of Lasting Power of Attorney (LPA): one relating to health and welfare, and the other relating to finance and property.

 Once created, the LPA must be registered with the Office of the Public Guardian, at a small additional charge.
 You can choose to do this immediately, which means you can then forget all about it knowing the full process has been completed, or you can choose to create the LPA but not register it until such time as it’s needed.

 Either way the LPA can only be utilised once the donor (that’s the person who becomes unable to make decisions) has lost the ability to express their wishes or to manage their affairs.
-When this happens the attorneys (the people nominated to make decisions in the donor’s place) can begin looking after the
+When this happens the attorneys (the people nominated to make decisions in the donor’s place) can begin looking after the donor’s financial affairs or their health and welfare decisions, depending on which LPA has been set up (or both).

 We can help you decide who should be your attorneys, work through and complete the paperwork with you, and register the LPA on your behalf.